pietvanzoen/deno-dotenv/README.md

 - `example?: string`: Optional path to `.env.example` file.
 Defaults to `./.env.example`.
 - `allowEmptyValues?: boolean`: Set to `true` to allow required env variables to be empty.
 Otherwise it will throw an error if any variable is empty.
 Defaults to `false`.
 - `defaults?: string`: Optional path to `.env.defaults` file which defaults to `./.env.defaults`.
+- `parseJSON?: boolean`: Set to `true` to automatically parse any JSON values into objects.
+Defaults to `false`.

 ### Auto loading